R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 !!!warning
     Due to a [known issue](known-issues.md), reflection configuration files must be specified using relative paths when building on Windows and macOS platforms.
-Additionally, on Windows, paths must use forwardslashes rather than the usual backslashes.
+Additionally, on Windows, paths must use forward slashes rather than the usual backslashes.

 ### serializationConfigurationFiles